Khongchai/web-spirograph/README.md

 ![zooming on ex5](example-images/ex5.gif)

 Oh that's right.
-We could already do that!
+We CAN already do that!
 Unfortunately, walking through the zooming and panning would take too long.
 This article is already too long!
 For the zoom and pan, I intended to make a library out of it.
 A framework-agnostic library that just concerns itself with zoom and pan logic.
 Nothing else.
 Should be compatible with webgl, canvas, svg, etc. So far, I think I'm more than half way there and it needs some more work.
 I'll write a separate article documenting my journey there.

 # Relationship Editor